aldomann/moka-extra-icons/README.md

 ```
 Keep in mind that you will need to manually change some `Icon=` key in some `.desktop` ![files](https://standards.freedesktop.org/desktop-entry-spec/latest/ar01s05.html) for the icons to work (e.g., programs installed via Wine).

-Note that the script will not install `gnome-exe-thumbnailer` and `gnome-shell-extensions` custom icons.
+Note that the script will not install `exe-thumbnailer` and `gnome-shell-extensions` custom icons.

 ## Implemented Icons